jerickjoe111/launch-school/RB129/concepts_examples.md

 rook = Rook.new
 bishop = Bishop.new
-# the rokk and the bishop will have access to the same funcionality provided by: the `BasicMovement` included in the common superclass `Piece`,
+# the rook and the bishop will have access to the `basic_movement` method defined in the common superclass `Piece`,
-# and the inclusion of the same module `SlideMovement` in the two different classes `Rook` and `Piece`, thus making them to respond to the
+# and the functionality provided by the inclusion of the same module `SlideMovement` in the two different classes `Rook` and `Piece`.
-# same functionality added by the module.

 # without inheritance (duck-typing):
 class Board